Major Industry Sections

 Transport & Distribution

-Within the region, a regional road network connects the major centres and a developing local road network provides all kinds of services in each local government area.
+Within the region, a regional road network connects the major centres, and a developing local road network provides all kinds of services to each local government area.

-QANTAS operate daily return services to Sydney from Armidale, Moree, and Tamworth.
-Aeropelican flies from Narrabri to Sydney.
-Charter air services operate from the major regional airports with aircraft ranging from single engine through to executive jet.
+Charter air services operate from the major regional airports, with aircraft ranging from single engines through to executive jets.

 Education

-The northern inland educational facilities are numerous and of a high standard.
-The region contains both government and private primary and high schools.
+The Northern Inland educational facilities are numerous and of a high standard.
+The region contains both government and independent primary and secondary schools.

-The New England Campus of Technical and Further Education (TAFE) has a decentralised regional presence utilising the latest technology in the conduct of courses and training to match employers' needs.
+The New England Institute of TAFE has a decentralised regional presence, utilising the latest technology in the conduct of courses and training to match employers' needs, and has been nationally recognised as a training provider of choice.

-The University of New England is the oldest regional university in Australia and has a worldwide reputation as a regional leader in higher learning.
-Courses are varied and interesting and cover many employment areas experiencing skills shortages.
-Major courses are:
+The University of New England (UNE) is the oldest regional university in Australia, and has a worldwide reputation as a regional leader in higher learning.
+Courses are varied, interesting, and of a very high standard, with UNE often making the list of top Australian universities.

 The University is also home to world standard research centres.